SaskiaFreytag/schex/README.md

 devtools::install_github("SaskiaFreytag/schex")
 ```

-Note that you may need to install several bioconductor packages if you haven't done so manually.
+Note that you may need to install several Bioconductor packages if you haven't done so manually.

 ``` r
 # install.packages("BiocManager")